because-i-m-batman/Face-mask-detection/README.md

 -	Installed Docker
 -	Installed Docker-compose

-2. Run this Command:
+2. Run this Command on Terminal 1 or your host machine:
 -	docker-compose up (It will pull run the dockerfile and build the image and create the container)

 3. Send post request (send images as to the model):

 a.
-Open Terminal and run this following command to send the image to the model
+Open another Terminal and run this following command to send the image to the model
 	import requests
 	url = 'where you want to host the app'(for local machine <localhost:5001/send_input>) files = {'image': open('<input-image-path>', 'rb')}